lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

   IDENTIFIED BY id-aa-evidenceStatement
 }

-EvidenceBundle ::= SEQUENCE
+EvidenceBundle ::= SEQUENCE {
-  {
     evidence  SEQUENCE OF EvidenceStatement,
     certs SEQUENCE OF CertificateChoice OPTIONAL
   }
 ~~~

-The Extension version is intended only for use within CRMF CSRs and is NOT RECOMMENDED for use within X.509 certificates due to the privacy implications of publishing evidence about the end entity's hardware environment.
+The Extension version is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing evidence about the end entity's hardware environment.
 See {{security-considerations}} for more discussion.

+The `certs` contains a set of certificates that
+may be needed to validate the contents of an evidence statement
+contained in `evidence`.
+The set of certificates should contain
+the object that contains the public key needed to directly validate the
+`evidence`.
+The remaining elements should chain that data back to
+an agreed upon trust anchor used for attestation.
+No order is implied, it is
+up to the Attester and its Verifier to agree on both the order and format
+of certificates contained in `certs`.

-A CSR MAY contain one or more instance of `attr-evidence` or `ext-evidence`.
+A CSR MAY contain one or more instances of `attr-evidence` or `ext-evidence`.
 This means that the `SEQUENCE OF EvidenceBundle` is redundant with the
 ability to carry multiple `attr-evidence` or `ext-evidence` at the CSR level;
 either mechanism MAY be used for carrying multiple evidence bundles.